GoogleContainerTools/kpt-functions-catalog/functions/go/format/README.md

 This function sorts the resource fields.
 Field ordering follows the ordering defined in the OpenAPI document for Kubernetes resources, falling back on lexicographical sorting for unrecognized fields.
-This function also performs other changes like fixing indentation, adding quotes to ambiguous string values.
+This function also performs other changes like fixing indentation and adding quotes to ambiguous string values.

 <!--mdtogo-->